jmosul/harptos-js/README.md

 Currently Harptos does not implement time (hours, minutes, etc...).

-Dates are calculated from "daystamps"; days since the start of epoc, 1st Hammer 1 DR
+Dates are calculated from "daystamps"; days since the start of epoc, 1st Hammer 1 DR As it stand this is not a planned feature of HarptosJS